 In an Age-Friendly community, people can get around the community conveniently and safely for health, business, and social needs, or to travel to other communities for services such as health or business.
 (Think of those who are unable to drive or have varying abilities.)
 This also includes such things as accessible bus shelters, monitored disabled parking, etc.

-In the sections below, you will see examples of what AF Saskatchewan communities are doing in this domain.
+In the sections below, you will see examples of what Age-Friendly Saskatchewan communities are doing in this domain.
 For each example, there is a link to that community’s individual page and to their contact details, for more information.

 Thumbnail image of older man assisting older woman out of a van and into a wheelchair.
 Caption is Accessibility to Transportation.

-Handivan Parking Spots: AF Kipling & District: Town of Kipling Council have provided parking spots reserved for the Kipling Handivan in central spots in downtown Kipling.
+Handivan Parking Spots: Age-Friendly Kipling & District: Town of Kipling Council have provided parking spots reserved for the Kipling Handivan in central spots in downtown Kipling.
 Click here for contact details.

 Thumbnail image of older Asian woman using a walker, with younger Asian woman assisting her.
 They are crossing a street crosswalk.
 Caption is Crosswalks.

-AF Regina Beach/Buena Vista/Kinookimaw ensured that crosswalks were painted at intersections on Center Street in Regina Beach.
+Age-Friendly Regina Beach/Buena Vista/Kinookimaw ensured that crosswalks were painted at intersections on Center Street in Regina Beach.
 Click here for contact details.

 Learning Opportunities Thumbnail.
 Image is of four diverse, smiling men and women.
 Caption is Learning Opportunities with white print on purple.

-“Transportation” Workshop: AF Saskatoon held a workshop discussing the need for transportation options for seniors who have given up their cars, which increases the risk of isolation and loneliness.
+“Transportation” Workshop: Age-Friendly Saskatoon held a workshop discussing the need for transportation options for seniors who have given up their cars, which increases the risk of isolation and loneliness.
 Click here for contact details.

 Thumbnail image of older woman shovelling sidewalk at her home.
 Caption is Snow Removal.

-Snow Angels: AF Regina is working on a system of Snow Angels Snow Removal (volunteers who keep sidewalks shoveled for those who can’t do so themselves) and gathering information on specific snow problems in Regina.
+Snow Angels: Age-Friendly Regina is working on a system of Snow Angels Snow Removal (volunteers who keep sidewalks shoveled for those who can’t do so themselves) and gathering information on specific snow problems in Regina.
 Click here for contact details.

 Fall & Winter Yard/Sidewalk care: In Strasbourg, William Derby School students raked and cleaned seniors’ yards in the fall, and the Snow Angels program made sure walkways were cleared in the winter.
 Click here for contact details.